masoncfrancis/masons-guides/nyc/airport.md

 Brooklyn and Manhattan.

 To go back to JFK, you'll need to make sure to get back off the subway and onto the AirTrain at either Howard Beach or Jamaica stations.
-It doesn't matter which when you're going to the airport.
+It doesn't matter which one you choose if you're going to the airport.

 ## LaGuardia (LGA)